Creating a member experience to surpass all others.

 Q. Will the bathrooms on the 3rd floor be improved?

 A. Yes, the 3rd floor bathrooms will experience a complete overhaul so that they include areas for changing for the children as well as toilets.
-We are making this project a priority with a planned completion date in January 2015.

 Q. Would we consider solar power throughout this expansion?